achwedyk/moviesearch/README.md

 # Movie Search

-Application to search the movies based on the query.
+Application to search the movies based on the text query.
 It uses The Movie DB API.

 ## Pre-requisities

+Before the usage:
-Before the usage you need to request the API key by registering from https://www.themoviedb.org/settings/api Update the key in the `src/config.js` file.
+- request the API key by registering on https://www.themoviedb.org/settings/api
+- update the key in the `src/config.js` file

 ## Available Scripts